A Dockerfile builder for static React sites that emits a multi-stage Dockerfile:

 - Add a

-.dockerignorewithnode_modules,.git, anddistso the build context is small and the dependency cache is not invalidated by stale local builds. - If your app reads runtime configuration, remember the bundle is built at image build time — environment variables baked in then cannot change without rebuilding.
-Use a runtime config file or an entrypoint that templates one instead.
+.dockerignorewithnode_modules,.git, anddistso the build context is small and the dependency cache is not invalidated by stale local builds. - If your app reads runtime configuration (API base URL, feature flags), remember the bundle is built at image build time — environment variables baked in then cannot change without rebuilding.
+One pattern: serve a

-app.4f3c1.js) are safe to cache for a year because a new build produces a new filename — never long-cacheindex.htmlitself.
+app.4f3c1.js) are safe to cache for a year because a new build produces a new filename — never long-cacheindex.htmlitself or you will break deployments for returning users.